 Payment can only be made by Electronic Funds Transfer (EFT) into the bank account nominated by the tenant.
 Current or former tenants cannot request that the funds be credited to their rent or other tenancy accounts.

 Once payment is made then no further claims will be considered.

 If an application is declined, or the claimant is not satisfied with the reimbursement amount offered, then they can request a review by submitting the request in writing, stating reasons for the review to LAHC’s Gas Reimbursement Team within 30 days of receiving the offer or advice that their application has been declined.
-The request should be supported by any additional information for consideration as part of the review process.
+The request should be supported by any additional information for consideration as part of the review process (eg: gas bills).

-If claimants do not accept LAHC’s eligibility assessment or offer of reimbursement after a review has been conducted, the claimant will be referred to the NSW Civil and Administrative Tribunal who have jurisdiction to determine the matter.
+If claimants do not accept LAHC’s eligibility assessment or offer of reimbursement after a review has been conducted, the claimant will be referred to the NCAT who have jurisdiction to determine the matter.

 4. Legislation and Compliance

 NSW Land and Housing Corporation, Aboriginal Housing Office, Department of Communities and Justice and tenants must comply with their rights and obligations under the Residential Tenancies Act 2010.

 On 23 March 2020, the Residential Tenancies Regulation 2019 was amended to confirm that social housing residents are responsible for gas charges for centralised gas hot water systems.